awsdocs/amazon-route53-docs/doc_source/ResourceRecordTypes.md

 ## MX Record Type<a name="MXFormat"></a>

-Each value for an MX record actually contains two values:
+Each value for an MX record actually contains two values, priority and domain name:

+**Priority**
-+ An integer that represents the priority for an email server
+An integer that represents the priority for an email server\.

-+ The domain name of the email server

 If you specify only one server, the priority can be any integer between 0 and 65535\.
 If you specify multiple servers, the value that you specify for the priority indicates which email server you want email to be routed to first, second, and so on\.
+The server with the lowest value for the priority takes precedence\.
 For example, if you have two email servers and you specify values of 10 and 20 for the priority, email always goes to the server with a priority of 10 unless it's unavailable\.
 If you specify values of 10 and 10, email is routed to the two servers approximately equally\.

+**Domain name**
+The domain name of the email server\.
+Specify the name \(such as mail\.example\.com\) of an A or AAAA record\.
+In [RFC 2181, Clarifications to the DNS Specification](https://tools.ietf.org/html/rfc2181), section 10\.3 forbids specifying the name of a CNAME record for the domain name value\. \(When the RFC mentions "alias," it means a CNAME record, not a Route 53 alias record\.\)

 **Example for the Amazon Route 53 console**